-Osprey Hornet 32 backpack
+Osprey Hornet 32 Backpack

 I've been using one backpack in the last month almost exclusively, from skiing and snowshoeing trips to going to school and taking it food shopping, and that is the Osprey Hornet 32 backpack.
 It is a new fast & light backpack from a major player, so it is always good to have a look and see their take on lightweight backpacks.